philamp/formovie_theater_hdr_settings/README.md

 >   - Projector Central settings are mostly good for HUE but:
 >     - CMS BRIGHTNESS settings are bad IMHO.
 >     - They did not care to adjust RED both in GAIN and COLOR TEMPERATURE to avoid pink/purple noise on bright yellow lights.
->     - CMS GAIN seems to have very similar effect to COLOR TEMPERATURE, Thus I set GAIN to be neutral and only impacted COLOR TEMPERATURE.
+>     - CMS GAIN seems to have very similar effect to COLOR TEMPERATURE, Thus I set GAIN to be neutral and only impacted COLOR TEMPERATURE
 >     - CMS SATURATION settings are way too high in RED, GREEN, MAGENTA and FT, IMHO.
 >   - Things I'm not getting (please explain to me):
 >     - I don't know which GAMMA setting should be theorically set and I don't understand why this settings exists in HDR mode.